Federal Register Updates

 - Available regardless of whether borrower is on “old rules” or “new rules” repayment plans

-- Both IBR and RAP payments count toward the 120 qualifying payments
+- Both IBR and RAP payments count toward the 120 qualifying payments.
+The RISE Final Rule confirmed RAP as a PSLF-qualifying repayment plan

 - Borrowers who consolidate loans from different time periods (pre- and post-July 1, 2026) create a “mixed cohort”